 Tag-Based Reports; Your Cloud Expenses Demystified

 The mere thought of tangled, high-expense cloud bills gives us goosebumps, especially when you don’t have the right arsenal to drill into your expensive cloud.
-In the era of cloud where scalability and agility are not worth compromising, having an in-depth understanding of what and where you are spending is a must.
+In the era of the cloud where scalability and agility are not worth compromising, have an in-depth understanding of what and where you are spending is a must.

 Having said that, the cloud can be the new normal but an expensive one is not.
 Such a scenario makes digging deep into your cloud usage and analyzing billing trends, the run-of-the-mill essential.
 We say, know your cloud inside out through a high-resolution lens where each penny you spend is kept track of.